LOOSE-LIPS/loose-lips-2.0/src/routes/blog/soers-sunday-jams-niluefer-yanya-crash/index.md

   - imported/soers-sunday-jams-niluefer-yanya-crash/image1313.jpeg
 description: >-
   [This is transcribed from audio notes I recorded whilst listening to Crash for the first time, walking alongside a river at 7pm on a Friday.
-It&#39;s still a Sunday Jam though.
-Also I&#39;m covering for Nana this week, my name&#39;s Will, I edit Sunday Jams and Deep Cuts and whatnot.]
+It's still a Sunday Jam though.
+Also I'm covering for Nana this week, my name's Will, I edit Sunday Jams and Deep Cuts and whatnot.]
 So my first thought about [...]Read More...
 published: true
 tags: feature